FelixTannhaeuser/powerdetection/README.md

 1. Make sure to have the mpv Player installed. https://mpv.io/

-2. add "@reboot sleep 60 && /home/$USER/pow_audio.sh"
+2. add "@reboot sleep 60 && /home/$USER/pow_audio.sh" to the end of the crontab list.
-60-Second delay to not interfere with the startup.

 3. Download and put the pow_audio.sh in your home directory